fredrikburmester/fredrikburmester-express/README.md

 This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://github.com/pugjs/pug) in the frontend.

 #### Lazy-loading
-This websites supports Lazy-loading in all modern browsern, both in the gallery **and** in the Lightbox.
+This websites supports lazy-loading in all modern browsers, both in the gallery **and** in the Lightbox.
 This drastically reduces network load since some galleries contain more than 200 images.

 #### Lightbox
 The Lightbox lazy-loads one image in advance and support left-right swiping on mobile and desktop.